Silvio Zavala: Early life

 Silvio Zavala was born on February 7, 1909, in Mérida, Yucatán.

 He studied at the National University of Mexico and at the University of Madrid, where he received a Ph.D. in Law.

 Career

 He began his professional career in Spain in the Center for Historic Studies in Madrid.

-He has been a member of El Colegio Nacional since January 6, 1947, and of the Board of the Chronicle of Mexico City.
+He was a member of El Colegio Nacional since January 6, 1947, and of the Board of the Chronicle of Mexico City.
 He received the 1969 National Literature Award; the Vasco de Quiroga Medal (1986); the Rafael Heliodoro Valle Award (1988); the Eligio Ancona Medal; and the Prince of Asturias Award.
 He served as Ambassador of Mexico in France from 1966 to 1975.

-He has written over sixty books and two hundred and fifty articles.
+He wrote over sixty books and two hundred and fifty articles.
 In May 2008, at the age of 99, the National Institute of Anthropology and History (INAH) bestowed upon him the Acknowledgment to a Lifetime Career to honor his work as a historian, scholar, researcher, thinker and cultural advocate.
 He died in Mexico City on December 5, 2014, at the age of 105.